BeardedManZhao/algorithmStar/src_code/README.md

 ### Update log:

 * Framework version: 1.20 - 1.21
+* Fixed the dependency issue with the scala plugin compiler in versions 1.20 and earlier.
+In versions 1.20 and earlier, scala classes were not included properly, and have been fixed in versions 1.21 and later.
-* *The creation function implementation of Sparse matrix object is rewritten, so that the coordinates in its parameters can be unrestricted, and interval values can be set at will within the range of positive integers.
+* The creation function implementation of Sparse matrix object is rewritten, so that the coordinates in its parameters can be unrestricted, and interval values can be set at will within the range of positive integers.

 ```java